Updating GPSD for Galileo

 Having recently purchased a couple of GPS modules from Uputronics which were capable of Galileo operation, I wanted to use these modules to see how they worked in a domestic environment using Raspberry Pi cards.
 This needs version 3.20 of the gpsd package, but at the time of writing (May-2020) the current release of Raspbian only provides 3.17.
 3.20 includes an improved cgps program which includes a better indication of the satellites in use making it easier to see whether the hardware has actually found the satellites!
 By default, the units I have are activated for just GPS and GLONASS, and require the Galileo to be activated after each power-cycle (although a few hours large capacitor backup is provided).

 My interest in this dates back some time to the first operational availability of Galileo data.
 I've long been a fan of the professionally made Uputronics GPS modules, so I was delighted to find that a ready-made general purpose unit was available in addition to the HAT device already offered for the full-size Raspberry Pi.
 This unit is applicable to a wider range of devices that just the Raspberry Pi.
 Here it is, together with the HAT version.
-For Galileo operation you need the breakout as that us supplied with the MAX-M8Q-0-10 module.
+For Galileo operation you need the breakout as that us supplied with the MAX-M8Q-0-10 module, or the HAT supplied since mid-2020 which includes a more recent u-blox module, and a real-time clock (RTC) for operation without GPS signals.

 I also had the chance to try the Pico module, which swaps the capacitor backup and SMA socket for a built-in chip antenna.
 Here it is, together with my test lash-up.